AdobeDocs/destination-sdk.en/help/audience-metadata-api.md

 ---
-description:
+description: This page describes all the API operations that you can perform using the `/authoring/v1/audience-templates` API endpoint.
-title: Audience metadata management
+title: Audience metadata endpoint API operations
 ---
-# Audience metadata API reference {#audience-metadata-api-reference}
+# Audience metadata endpoint API operations

 >[!IMPORTANT]
 >